krzentner/language-world/data/gpt-3.5-turbo/basic_md/faucet-open-0.md

 To turn the faucet left reliably, the robot should perform the following steps:
-- When the robot's gripper is not near the faucet handle, the robot should move gripper to the right of the faucet handle.
+- When the robot's gripper is not almost vertically aligned with faucet handle, the robot should put gripper above faucet handle.
-- When the robot's gripper is near the faucet handle and the faucet handle is turned off, the robot should grip the handle.
+- When the robot's gripper is almost vertically aligned with the faucet handle and the robot's gripper is open, the robot should put gripper around the faucet handle.
-- When the robot's gripper is gripping the faucet handle, the robot should turn the handle left to open the faucet.
+- When the robot's gripper is around the faucet handle, the robot should turn the handle left until water flows.
-- The robot should stop turning the handle left once the desired water flow is achieved.